Average visitor rating

 Mt Hiuchi is one of Japans 100 famous mountains and is situated in Myoko Togakushi Renzan National Park.
 While the area may take its name from Mt Myoko which dominates the view from the village, Mt Hiuchi which is behind Mt Myoko is undeniably the more beautiful mountain to climb.
 Mt Hiuchi is famous for the stunning flower gardens that appear during the summer months and for the stunning Autumn colours that are on display at the end of September and in to October.
 Near the summit of Mt Hiuchi is the famous Koya pond which was listed by CNN as one the top 25 most beautiful spots in the world.

-The best time to Climb is from July to November.
-If you climb earlier there will still be snow on the trail.
+The climbing season generally runs from July to November.
+Any earlier and there will still be snow on the trails.

 The start of the trail is at Sasagamine camp ground.
 To get there you can either drive as there is a large car park or take a local bus.
 For bus time please check the Sasagamine bus time table here.